VictorPBilbao/driver/README.md

-# Rental Company Driver API
+# 🚗 Rental Company Driver API

 The Rental Company Driver API is a comprehensive solution designed for rental companies to manage their operations efficiently and publish their rates through an open API.
 This enables Online Travel Agencies (OTAs) and other travel brokers to easily access and consume the information.
 The API is built using FastAPI, offering high performance and easy scalability.

-## Features
+## 🌟 Features

-- Store Management: Allows rental companies to manage their store information, including creating new stores and retrieving details of existing stores.
+- **Store Management:** Allows rental companies to manage their store information, including creating new stores and retrieving details of existing stores.
-- Rate Publishing: Enables rental companies to publish their rental rates, making them accessible to OTAs and travel brokers.
+- **Rate Publishing:** Enables rental companies to publish their rental rates, making them accessible to OTAs and travel brokers.
-- Query Stores: Supports querying stores based on specific criteria, such as active status.
+- **Query Stores:** Supports querying stores based on specific criteria, such as active status.
-- Open API: Provides an open API for OTAs and travel brokers to consume the published rates and store information.
+- **Open API:** Provides an open API for OTAs and travel brokers to consume the published rates and store information.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 Before you begin, ensure you have the following installed:
-- Python 3.8 or higher
+- Python 3.8 or higher 🐍
-- pip (Python package installer)
+- pip (Python package installer) 📦

 ### Installation